 The material used for the artistic objects varied greatly, from bamboo to stone, ivory, wood and metal, but ceramics were by far the most commonly used material, even though ceramics rated lowest in ranking of importance.
 Bamboo, ivory or wood might not be durable enough and metal was sometimes too heavy, but ceramic objects could be thrown or moulded in to an infinite variety of forms.

 Most of the objects made centered around the functions of writing and painting.
 Brush pots of different sizes and shape were needed to hold the various types of brushes, the same applies to brush rests.
-Water droppers for adding water to dry solid ink when it was ground on an ink stones, as well as the ink stones themselves were all needed, as were water-pots that the scholar could also require as a source of clean water to moisten his brush and a brush washer, which would be a relatively shallow dish to allow the scholar to rinse colour or ink from his brush.
+Water droppers for adding water to dry solid ink when it was ground on an ink stones, as well as the ink stones themselves were all needed, as were water-pots that the scholar could also require as a source of clean water to moisten his brush and a brush washer, which would be a relatively shallow dish to allow the scholar to rinse color or ink from his brush.

 In addition there might be an ink stand on which to rest the ink stick, an incense burner and perhaps a table screen.
 Wrist rests, paper weights and seals themselves as well as seal box or tray and the seal mud container also belongs to this group.
 All of these could be made of porcelain.